 Until only a few years ago, big-name jazz bands routinely would come through town for a week at a time, settling into a local club.
 But the economics of jazz (like the economics of everything) have changed.
 So when trumpeter Roy Hargrove arrived Wednesday for a five-night stand with his quintet at Yoshi's in San Francisco, his presenters gave it a special name: a "residency."

 Well, the Roy Hargrove residency began late; there was the sense through the evening that clockwork Yoshi's can't quite handle the popular trumpeter, who is a character.
-After a 20 minute wait, and without introduction, he and the band wandered onstage for Wednesday's early show, with Hargrove commenting, in a raspy whisper, on the rarity of
+After a 20 minute wait, and without introduction, he and the band wandered onstage for Wednesday's early show, with Hargrove commenting, in a raspy whisper, on the rarity of the Al Green track still playing on the PA system.
+(He's a famous connoisseur of jazz, R&B and hip-hop; has entire catalogues in his head.)

 Then the band rattled, a little messily, into Hargrove's "The Stinger."
 But like a picture tightening into focus, the tune started to deliver its message: Hargrove has a young rhythm section that kicks and kicks; doesn't let go of a groove.
 And for the next 90 minutes, over the course of a dozen tunes -- Hargrove wouldn't stop playing, even with the late-show crowd lined up outside -- the show gathered a soulful momentum, often very quietly.
 Which is how Hargrove, 43, played everything, whether hard bop or one of his jazz/hip-hop anthems: softly, even at a whisper, like his speaking voice.